Virginia Contractor License Bond

 Your bond will be accepted, or we’ll refund your payment in full.

-As a type of surety bond, a Virginia contractor license bond is priced as a percentage of the total bond amount in place.
-For example, a $10,000 Virginia contractor license bond with a 5% bond premium means you pay $500 for your bond.
-Bond requirements for contractors vary from one county or municipality to the next, but generally, you can expect to need a bond between $1,000 and $10,000.
-Bond premiums range from 1 to 10%.
+Understanding the cost of a Virginia Contractor License Bond is crucial for every contractor aiming to operate in Virginia.
+The cost, known as the bond premium, is determined as a percentage of the total bond amount required.
+This premium is influenced by various factors, including the contractor's credit history.
+Bond requirements for contractors vary from one county or municipality to the next, but generally, you can expect to need a bond between $1,000 and $50,000.
+Bond premiums range from 1% to 10% of the bond amount.

 How Do I Get a Virginia Contractor License Bond?